OrangeTPot234/CS50-Pixelation-Pro/Project/status-report/status-report.md

 #### What problems, if any, have you encountered?

-We can't seem to figure out how to render our saved images onto a webpage
+We can't seem to figure out how to render our saved images onto the webpage.
+We can download the file from the SQL table into our codespace, but it does not pass from our codespace into the HTML page :( We have tried a couple different tricks too